Event Data Sharding Practice: Implementation Based on Dataway Sink¶

 global_customer_keys = ["host", "env"]

-Field Type Restrictions: Only string-type fields are supported (all Tag values are strings)
+- Field Type Limitation: Only supports string type fields (all Tag values are strings)

-Performance Impact: Each added sharding field increases memory usage by approximately 5%
+- Performance Impact: Each additional sharding field increases memory usage by about 5%

 5. Impact of Global Tags¶